yeskarthik/fave-it/README.md

 Facemark
 ========

-Bookmark your facebook posts by just clicking 'Faveit' next to it!
+A Chrome Extension to Bookmark facebook posts by just clicking 'Faveit' next to it!

 Tired of scrolling down the Facebook stream to find interesting posts by your buddies a few days back?
 Here's an ultimate tool to bookmark posts in the Facebook stream without opening the post or even right clicking it.